5 Door Mahindra Thar Roxx Colour Options Detailed | CarDekho.com

-All the colours available in the Thar Roxx are shared with the Thar 3-door model
+All the colours available in the Thar Roxx are dual-tone options that come with a black roof

 -